Disclaimer: Just a fan. Don't own anything and certainly not making any money out of this.

 Lucius, Bellatrix and he, himself took their positions around Harry and placed their wands at the edge of the rune circle.
 "Necto," all three said at once and began to pour their magic into the runes.

 The runes changed colour to black and the suffocating power in the room jumped.
-The power was so strong that many Death Eaters were brought to their knees and their wands were vibrating with power.
+The power was so strong that many Death Eaters were brought to their knees and their wands began to vibrate with power.
 Suddenly the power dropped and at the very instant, they screamed, "Signum!"

 What the Death Eaters saw shocked them to their core.
-Instead of a dead Harry Potter, which was what they were expecting, there was a long brown slab in his place with three runes etched into it.
+Instead of a dead Harry Potter, which was what they were expecting, there was an inconspicuous brown slab in his place with three runes etched into it.
 The closest translation of the runes on the slab was imprisonment, eternity and liberty.

 Voldemort knelt next to the slab and said, "It is easy to undo this seal but I'm going to make sure such an option never arises.
 You will live forever and maybe you will remain conscious or maybe you won't.
 But you won't ever be a thorn in my side again.
 Goodbye Harry James Potter."